acorn-io/runtime/docs/versioned_docs/version-0.3/38-authoring/05-secrets.md

  1. **Template:** Used to store configuration files that contain sensitive information.
  1. **Token:** Used to generate and/or store long secret strings.
  1. **Generated:** Used to take the output of a `job` and pass along as a secret bit of info.
- 1. **Opaque:** A generic secret that can store defaults in the Acorn, or is meant to be overriden by the user to pass unknown/unstructured sensitive data.
+ 1. **Opaque:** A generic secret that can store defaults in the Acorn, or is meant to be overridden by the user to pass unknown/unstructured sensitive data.

 ### Basic secrets